What is Proprioception?

 The use of weighted gear, such as a weighted vest or jacket, a weighted belt, or a weighted blanket may help with some passive activities.
 For instance, weighted gear can be substituted for a tight, firm hug from an adult if your child is in school.
 All weighted equipment needs to be used under definite conditions however.

-Any means of inducing deep pressure is considered a passive proprioceptive activity for your child because of the way the tactile and proprioceptive nerve tracts combine.
+Any means of inducing deep pressure is considered a passive proprioceptive activity because of the way the tactile and proprioceptive nerve tracts combine.
 You can make these activities into a game.
-The steamroller game involves your child lying down flat on their stomach.
-A second child, such as a friend, neighbour, or classmate, would take an exercise ball and roll it along your child’s back and legs.
+The steamroller game involves your them lying down flat on their stomach.
+A second person would take an exercise ball and roll it along your their back and legs.

-The sandwich game entails your child lying on a mat yet again, either facedown or face up, and then having another child or two put a second mat over your child.
+The sandwich game entails them lying on a mat yet again, either facedown or face up, and then having another person put a second mat over them.
 The hot dog game is similar.
-This time, your child lies down on a large blanket while someone else rolls them up and pretends they’re a hot dog, adding faux toppings.
+This time, your individual lies down on a large blanket while someone else rolls them up and pretends they’re a hot dog, adding faux toppings.

 Oral Proprioceptive Activities

-These activities can improve a child’s oral proprioceptive abilities:
+These activities can improve someone's oral proprioceptive abilities:

 Functional Proprioceptive Activities